PawelCzepiel/gus_dwh_pipeline/README.md

 It does not change much if dag operates once per month but it's good to keep it in mind.
 Another workaround could be to split the requests between more than 1 user.

+To summarize, answers to 3 possible scenarios:

+1) The data was increased by 100x.

+There is no constrain coming from the pipeline itself.
+API DBW quantity of possible requests is the only limitation.
+Other than that, it can be 100x.

+2) The pipelines would be run on a daily basis by 7 am every day.

+Again, it could with Apache Airflow and AWS S3+Redshift, as long as the limit of API DBW calls is not exceeded.

+3) The database needed to be accessed by 100+ people.

+AWS Redshift easily allow for that when the credentials are shared and set up.

 # 2. MANUAL

 Apache Airflow is run in the Docker container.